 Anyway, the SNOO is designed to apply (some of) these strategies to help babies sleep better.
 It has built in vibrations (more like jiggling), sounds, and a matching swaddle (the SNOO sack).
 The noises and jiggling elevate through progressive stages to calm fussy babies to sleep (the latter ones are apparently pretty intense), and it’s all “smart” – you can control everything from your phone.

 It’s supposed to be like a nanny stand-in… it claims to do everything short of feedings and diapers when it comes to bedtime.
 Thus, if it doesn’t “work” to get the baby to sleep, that means the baby needs something besides comfort and soothing (spoiler alert: when babies cry at night, 97% of the time, it’s because they need to be fed… and this thing is not going to feed them…).
 I also hate to imagine what kind of sleep crutches are being established here.

-So far, some parents are raving about it and swear the SNOO really is the best baby bassinet — or even the best baby purchase they made — but others don’t think it’s worth the price tag.
-Shocker.
+And yet: most parents who’ve used the SNOO rave about it.
+They swear the SNOO really is the best baby bassinet — or even the best baby purchase they made… though of course some others don’t think it’s worth the price tag (shocker).
 Karp’s website offers a 30-day trial/guarantee, though, so if you can swallow the expense and want to check it out, go for it!
 But don’t expect any miracles.

 An alternative smart crib: 4moms mamaRoo Bassinet ~ $375

 The 4moms bassinet has gotten a ton of hype since it came out in 2020, and thus far parents are loving it.
 From the control app on your smart phone (or the touch screen control panel on the bassinet itself), you can choose between five different soothing motions (each one has five speeds) and four white noise options (adjustable volume).
 It basically “works” roughly the same as the 4moms infant seat, except it lies flat, so it’s safe for sleeping.